Photo: Sara Morris

 F.A.Q.

-After an applicant has been certified for a full calendar year, they are required to renew (report and pay renewal fee) by February 28th each year.
+After an applicant has been first certified for a full calendar year, they are required to renew (report and pay renewal fee) by May 31 each year.
 The renewal fee is the same as the application fee.

 The initial application fee is due once the application materials have been reviewed and approved.
 Certification is contingent upon payment of the fee.